 HareøenOn Hareøen, make a landing at the northeast side at Umivinguaq, a lovely little bay with Thule houses.

 Davis StraitSpend today at sea sailing north in Davis Strait, and enjoy the ever-changing view of the Greenland ice cap.

 Cape YorkCape York is where Royal Navy ships under John Ross arrived in 1818, introducing the Inuit and Westerner Europeans for the first time.
 Today the small settlements on the eastern side of the cape are deserted.
 Just east of Parker Snow Bugt, cruise below the spectacular ice-capped Crimson Cliffs.

 Umanak and Thule MountainAt North Star Bugt, visit the old Thule settlement where you can see Umanak and Thule Mountain (the American Base is off limits).
 Later land at Umivik at the northeast of Saunders ø, with beautiful geological formations.

 Thule (Qaanaaq)Call at Thule (Qaanaaq), the main settlement of the area.
 In the 1950s the inhabitants of Old Thule were forced to move to Qaanaaq when NATO created an air base at their former village.
-Your ship's crew hopes to sail some way to the east into the Inglefield Bredning.
+The ship's crew hopes to sail some way to the east into the Inglefield Bredning.
 Later cruise to Siorapaluk, the northernmost Greenlandic village.
-Behind it is a mountain with Little auks.
-In Atikerdluq, a valley more to the west, we see Thule dwellings, graves and again Little auks.
+Behind it is a mountain with little auks.
+In Atikerdluq, a valley more to the west, we see Thule dwellings, graves and again little auks.